Important information for families

 Connecting our homes and your family

-We know how important it is for you to stay updated about your loved one’s care.
+We know how important it is for you to stay close to your loved one and feel involved in their life and care.

 Visting arrangements

-You're welcome to visit anytime - our doors are always open!
+You’re always welcome to visit - our doors are open.

-If you’d like to chat about your relative’s care plan or plan a trip out together, please get in touch in advance so we can make sure a team member is available to help.
+If you’d like to talk about your loved one’s care, or plan a trip out together, please let us know in advance so a team member can support you.

-Please note: people have the right to choose who they do or do not wish to receive visits from.
-We always support visiting in line with each person’s individual preferences.
+Please note: everyone has the right to choose who they do or don’t receive visits from, and we always support visiting in line with each person’s wishes.

 Resident sat in dining room with carer

-We’re here to make every day meaningful and fulfilling, which is why we offer a mix of group and one-to-one activities tailored to individual interests, hobbies, and abilities.
+We offer a mix of group and one-to-one activities based on people’s interests, hobbies, and abilities.

-You can find details of upcoming activities and events on the noticeboards around the home, or feel free to ask a team member for more information about what’s planned.
+You can see what’s coming up on noticeboards around the home, or ask a team member at any time.

 Keeping in touch